Photos: Lars Kastilan

 My name is Mikko Seppinen.

-I studied yoga and its philosophy for decades, and spent nearly as long teaching silence, presence, and embodied movement.
+and spent nearly as long teaching silence, presence, and embodied movement.

-Years of practice and travel left their imprint –
+Years of practice and travel left their imprint—

 but in the end, the only direction left was toward letting go.